Researching the politics of development

-Henry Chingaipe is a Director and Lead Consultant at the Institute for Policy Research & Social Empowerment based in Lilongwe, Malawi.
-The Institute is an upcoming local thinktank that focusses on politics, governance and development in Malawi.
+Henry Chingaipe is a Director and Lead Consultant at the Institute for Policy Research and Social Empowerment, based in Lilongwe, Malawi.
+The Institute is an upcoming local thinktank that focuses on politics, governance and development in Malawi.
 He is a former Lecturer in Political Science at Chancellor College, University of Malawi.

 With ESID, he is country researcher for Malawi on the politics of public sector reforms, but is also interested in inclusivity and political settlements.

 Currently, Henry is working on public sector reforms in Malawi.
 It is envisaged that that there will be at least three publications.
 These will be a country case working paper on public sector reforms in Malawi; a policy briefing paper and a co-authored comparative working paper on public sector reforms, focussing on Ghana, Uganda, Rwanda and Malawi.

 Chingaipe, H. (2014).
 Malawi: National Integrity System Assessment (Berlin: Transparency International).